Ali Krieger: 2016 Summer Olympics

-2017–present
+2017–2020

 In 2017 Krieger received limited call-ups and only appeared in two games.
 She was on the roster for the 2017 Tournament of Nations but did not appear in any games.

 After not receiving a call-up for 18 months, Krieger was included on the USWNT roster for April 2019 friendlies against Australia and Belgium.
 While Krieger did not see any playing time against Australia, she played a full 90' against Belgium on April 7, two years and a day after her previous national team cap.

 In May 2019, despite earning only one cap in the previous 25 months, Krieger was named to the final 23-player squad for the 2019 FIFA Women's World Cup, marking her third World Cup appearance.
 She earned her 100th cap for the national team on May 16, 2019, coming on as a second-half substitute in the team's warm-up friendly against New Zealand.
 Krieger made three appearances during the tournament including as a halftime substitute during the final against the Netherlands as the USWNT won 2–0 to successfully defend its World Cup title.

 Krieger was named to the US roster for the 2020 CONCACAF Women's Olympic Qualifying Championship, which the United States won to secure their place in the 2020 Olympics.

 She was also called up for the 2020 SheBelieves Cup.

+On March 23, 2023, during an interview on CBS Mornings, Krieger announced that she would retire from soccer at the end of the 2023 NWSL season.